Bay Grasses in Classes

 How does it work?

-The BGIC program allows students to be involved in each step of the process, from constructing and planting the nursery to transplanting their nursery-raised salt marsh at a restoration site.
+The BGIC program allows students to be involved in each step of the process, from constructing and planting the nursery to transplanting their nursery-raised wetland plants at a restoration site.
 The students return to the nursery to split and re-plant the remaining grasses to start the process again.

 The Planting Process